5 Summer Sleep Problems and How to Fix Them

 Breus explains it like this: Your body needs to cool down while you sleep so the pineal gland in your brain can effectively release melatonin.
 If you're too warm, your core body temperature won't come down.
 A warm room can also bring about sweating and damp sheets, which add to the discomfort.

 The solution: To feel cool while you snooze in the summer, Breus shares this hack: “Keep your feet out from under the covers and you will feel much cooler," he says.
 "You’ll dissipate heat faster from your feet because there’s no hair on the bottom of your feet.”
+(Learn about the benefits of sleeping with a fan to stay cool all summer long.)

 Increase in daylight hours